tskit-dev/tutorials/counting_topologies.md

 simulated_tree = simulated_ts.first(sample_lists=True)  # kc_distance requires sample lists
 if simulated_ts.first(sample_lists=True).kc_distance(simulated_tree) == 0:
     print("Trees are identical")
-    # To compare to the new_tree we need to fix
+    # NB: to compare to the new_tree we need to ensure that their sample IDs are equivalent.
     # print("The simulated and topology-constructed trees have the same topology")
 ```